Inspire Education's news

 10 Simple Tricks to Make You Feel Better

 If you’re having a bad day you’re probably not feeling too great about life.
 “It’s hard, it’s cruel, it’s unfair!”.
 Sometimes it’s true, and it’s hard to overcome the upset and anguish we might be feeling.
 Often it’s too easy to hold onto problems rather than letting them go and moving on to something better.
 Sometimes all it takes is a few simple tricks to change your frame of mind and turn a bad day into a great one.
-So here are 10 simple tricks to help you through those bad moments:

 1. Perspective, Perspective, Perspective

 “Location, location, location” is a catchphrase often used by real estate salespeople.
 There is probably no single factor more important to the value of a property than where it is situated.
 We can apply the same logic to the problems in our lives.
 Their magnitude is proportionate to how close we are to them and how much they affect our lives.

 It’s easy to run with our natural fight or flight reactions and make a poor decision in the heat of the moment.
 Sometimes taking a breath and stepping back to put things into perspective can help us overcome the obstacle in our path.
 Coming back to the problem with a clear, rational plan makes it much easier to overcome, and it gives us the chance to react positively instead of negatively.

 2. Limit Your Choices